-She has published extensively on these subjects and her work appeared in international peer reviewed journals such as Mediterranean Politics, the International Feminist Journal of Politics, Egypte/Monde Arabe, Partecipazione e Conflitto.
-Erika is member of the Middle East Law and Governance Editorial Board and Editor of the Middle East Law and Governance Blog.
-She is also member of the Irish Network for Middle Eastern and North African Studies, the Middle East Studies Association and the British Society for Middle Eastern Studies.
+She has published extensively on these subjects and her work appeared in international peer reviewed journals such as Mediterranean Politics, the International Feminist Journal of Politics, Egypte/Monde Arabe, Partecipazione e Conflitto, Middle East Law and Governance, Religions.
+Erika is a member of the Middle East Law and Governance Advisory Board and Editor of the Middle East Law and Governance Blog.
+She is also a member of the Irish Network for Middle Eastern and North African Studies, the Middle East Studies Association and the British Society for Middle Eastern Studies.

 In DCU she teaches courses on research methodologies, international security, intelligence and national security and intelligence and security analysis.